 How Can You Tell If a Catalytic Converter Is Clogged?
 If You Listen Closely

-Some drivers ask if they can how to fix catalytic converter clogging themselves.
+Some drivers ask if they can fix clogging themselves.
 There are products that claim to clean converters.
-In our experience, these may help light buildup.
-But if the converter brick has melted, broken, or blocked, cleaning will not solve the problem.
+These may help light buildup, but if the converter brick has melted or broken, cleaning will not solve the problem.

 If the converter rattles, the brick has broken apart inside.
 No cleaner will repair that.